 Quinlan decision controversial MORRISTOWN, N.J.
-(AP) - Doctors differed Tuesday on the impact of a judge's refusal to allow Karen Anne Quinlan's parents to order doctors to turn off the respirator that is keeping her alive.
-Superior Court Judge Robert Muir Jr. ruled Monday that neither he nor the comatose woman's parents have the right to unhook the respirator, even though there is virtually no hope of recovery.
+(AP) -Doctors differed Tuesday on the impact of a judge's refusal to allow Karen Anne Quinlan's parents to order doctors to turn off the respirator that is keeping her alive.
+Superior Court Judge Robert Muir Jr. ruled Monday that nei-ther he nor the comatose woman's parents have the right to unhook the respirator, even though there is virtually no hope of recovery.
 Muir said the decision must be left to doctors.
-American Medical and Bar Association officials said the ruling properly vests physicians with discretion in life and death cases, but a neurologist who examined Miss Quinlan said the York University Medical Center ruling may set a harmful precedent.
-"The care and treatment of a patient and all decisions related thereto remain the responsibility of the treating physi-cian," said Dr. Max H. Parrott cian," said Dr. Max H. Parrott of Portland, Ore., president of the American Medical Associ-tion of the full of the surrounding the ruling would cause many doctors to continue hopeless treatments. ation.
-"There are too many medical decisions being made now by the courts," said Dr. McCarthy DeMere of Memphis, Tenn., chairman of the American Bar Association's law and medicine committee But Dr. Julius Korein of New said, "I'm afraid the decision is going to make doctors afraid.'
-Dr. Korein, a leading neurological researcher who examined Miss Quinlan in October at her parents' request, said publicity During a five-day hearing on the Quinlans' request, Korein said most doctors obey "an un-written law" in which treatment is denied when a case is beyond hope.
+American Medical and Bar Association officials said the ruling properly vests physicians with discretion in life and death cases, but a neurologist who ex-amined Miss Quinlan said the York University Medical Center ruling may set a harmful precedent.
+"The care and treatment of a patient and all decisions related thereto remain the responsi-bility of the treating physi-cian," said Dr. Max H. Parrott of Portland, Ore., president of the American Medical Association.
+"There are too many medical decisions being made now by the courts," said Dr. McCarthy DeMere of Memphis, Tenn., chairman of the American Bar Association's law and medicine committee said, "I'm afraid the decision is going to make doctors afraid.
+Dr. Korein, a leading neurological researcher who examined Miss Quinlan in October at her parents' request, said publicity surrounding the ruling would cause many doctors to continue hopeless treatments. build bene to be build be buil beyond hope.

 Now, he said, when the same question arises, "doctors are going to be curtailed when it comes to turning something off.
-"The maintenance of an irre-versible vegetative state by extraordinary means is not equivalent to maintenance of life," Korein said.
-Doctors estimate Miss Quinlan can be kept alive for more than a year by use of the respirator.
+"The maintenance of an irreversible vegetative state by extraordinary means is not equivalent to maintenance of life," Korein said. lan can be kept alive for more than a year by use of the respirator.